aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets a string saved with the PivotTable report.
+Sets a user-defined string that is associated with this PivotTable view.

 **Parameters:**
 | Parameter | Type | Description |